olimorris/onedarkpro.nvim/README.md

 **Setting a theme**

-Currently, there are four themes in the colorscheme:
+Currently, there are five themes in the colorscheme:

 - `onedark`
 - `onelight`